 What are the SHPA Committees?

-Legislative and Advocacy Committee: The Legislative and Advocacy committee keeps its ear to the ground on state and federal issues affecting supportive housing and its stakeholders.
+Legislative Committee: The Legislative committee keeps its ear to the ground on state and federal issues affecting supportive housing and its stakeholders.
 The committee keeps the membership abreast of proposed and pending legislation, changes in current funding and policies, administrative agency policy issues and lets us know when action is needed and develops advocacy campaigns as needed.
-If you’re an advocate or want to learn how to be an advocate this committee is for you.
-The committee meets by phone on the second Thursday at 9:00am
+If you are an advocate or want to learn how to be an advocate this committee is for you.
+The committee meets by phone on the Third Thursday of the month at 9:00 am.

 Governance Committee: The Governance committee makes decisions about SHPA‘s internal operations.
 The committee shapes the association’s by-laws, committee structure, membership structures policies and more.
 As a member of this committee you will have the opportunity to guide the growth and strengthen SHPA and its’ membership.
 The committee meets on the fourth Tuesday of each month at 2:00 p.m.